2018 Top Tools to Learn to Read Chinese

-Yet if you’ve ever tried to learn characters, you are surely familiar with the constant struggle of memorizing characters to forget them moments later.
-Sometimes you feel like you are making much progress only to realize that although you’re learning 10 new characters a day, you are forgetting 20.
+If you’ve ever tried to learn characters, you are surely familiar with the constant struggle of memorizing characters to forget them moments later.

 Additionally, by reading passages specific to your level, you generally can read the entire article without having to consistently stop and reference a dictionary – which contrary to intuition impedes learning and diminishes your reading speed.

 For those who have yet to start learning characters, start by building your vocabulary and learning basic characters.

 Where can you find good Chinese graded readers?

 There are a variety of great graded readers out there.
 Among my favorites is the Mandarin Companion series, which feature familiar stories with good illustrations and plenty of useful vocabulary.

 If you are looking for an electronic mobile resource, I recommend the Chairman’s Bao and Du Chinese.
 As long as you are willing to spend around 30 minutes a day using either of these tools, you are likely to see vast improvements in your Chinese reading level.

 What is the Chairman’s Bao?